 Join us during spring break for an interfaith community service trip focused on social justice, direct service, community cooperation, and interfaith exploration.
-The Spring 2021 trip is planned to be an Alternative Break in partnership with Elon Volunteers to the Lakota Oglala Tribe in Pine Ridge, South Dakota.
+The Spring 2022 trip is yet to be determined.
 Students from all backgrounds (religious and non-religious) are welcome to apply.
 Last year, the Interfaith Spring Break Trip traveled to New York to engage with and learn about different faith communities. 🏳️🌈The Interfaith Spring Break Trip welcomes the diverse beliefs/wordlviews and affirms the diverse identities of all its participants.

 - Multifaith Coordinator: Allison Pelyhes

 Iron Tree Blooming

-Iron Tree Blooming is Elon’s meditation society.
-Our practice is based on the Rinzai Zen tradition and open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
+Iron Tree Blooming is a meditation group based in Rinzai Zen philosophy and the Zazen tradition.
+This organization is open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
 No prior experience with meditation is necessary; if you are looking to de-stress or learn more about Zen, this organization is for you. 🏳️🌈Iron Tree Blooming is a fully inclusive, LGBTQIA-affirming community.

 - Student Leader: Emerson Wells

 LEAF is a welcoming and inclusive Christian community open to all Elon students.
 We gather as a community weekly for Christian worship, meeting every Sunday at 4:30pm, with a separate, homemade dinner at 5:30pm.
 Attendance of worship is not required in order to attend dinner.
 In addition, we also meet for coffee and conversation (Tuesdays, 4-6 pm, Irazu).
 LEAF lives out our welcoming values and invites people to join us for events or dinner without expectations of joining us for worship.
 LEAF began in 2007 as “Lutherans, Episcopalians, and Friends,” and LEAF today includes Christians and others from various denominations and non-denominations.
 Our doors and hearts are always open and all are welcome regardless of previous or current religious beliefs. 🏳️🌈LEAF is a fully inclusive, LGBTQIA-affirming community.